 All resident students are required to purchase a meal plan.
-Students residing in on-campus apartments are required to purchase at minimum the \$750 meal plan.
-Students residing in a residence hall are required to purchase at minimum the \$1,350 meal plan.
+New students residing in on-campus apartments are required to purchase at minimum the \$1,000 meal plan and students returning to the non-campus apartments are required to purchase at minimum the \$750 meal plan.
+All students residing in a residence hall are required to purchase at minimum the \$1,350 meal plan.
 Students residing on campus cannot purchase the Commuter Student meal plans.
 Commuter students may purchase any of the available meal plans.